MicrosoftDocs/community-content/community-content/content/securing-backups-with-azure.md

 First up is **immutability**.

-> “While Azure Backup stores data in isolation from production workloads, it allows performing management operations to help you manage your backups, including those that allow you to delete recovery points.
+> "While Azure Backup stores data in isolation from production workloads, it allows performing management operations to help you manage your backups, including those that allow you to delete recovery points.
 However, in certain scenarios, you may want to make the backup data immutable by preventing any such operations that, if used by malicious actors, could lead to the loss of backups.
-The Immutable vault setting on your vault enables you to block such operations to ensure that your backup data is protected, even if any malicious actors try to delete them to affect the recoverability of data.”
+The Immutable vault setting on your vault enables you to block such operations to ensure that your backup data is protected, even if any malicious actors try to delete them to affect the recoverability of data."

 While Azure Backup stores data in isolation from production workloads, it allows you to perform management operations to help you manage your backups, including those that allow you to delete recovery points.
 You may want to make the backup data immutable by preventing any such operations that, if used by malicious actors, could lead to the loss of backups.

 You can read more about immutable vaults and the statuses of Disabled/Enabled and Enabled and Lock directly at the [Microsoft Learn documentation](https://learn.microsoft.com/azure/backup/backup-azure-immutable-vault-concept?tabs=recovery-services-vault&WT.mc_id=AZ-MVP-5004796).

-It’s worth making sure you don’t enable and lock your Recovery services vault unless you are certain of the backup job retention period, as this cannot be altered (reduced) after it is locked.
+It is worth making sure you don't enable and lock your Recovery services vault unless you are certain of the backup job retention period, as this cannot be altered *(reduced)* after it is locked.

 1. To enable an immutable vault, navigate to your **[Recovery Services vault](https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.RecoveryServices%2Fvaults)**
 2. Click **Properties**